Christchurch mosque attacks: Injured man reportedly dies, bringing death toll to 51

-Tuyan was one of three Turkish citizens wounded in the March 15 attack by an Australian white supremacist gunman on two mosques.
+Tuyan was one of three Turkish citizens wounded in the terror attack on two mosques on March 15.
 Tuyan's death would raise the death toll to 51.

 The Turkish state-run Anadolu Agency said the father of two children was wounded in the back and the leg and died on Thursday after undergoing surgery.